Aakash8sonu/Aakash8sonu/README.md

-- 👋 Hi, I’m @Aakash8sonu
+- 👋 Hi, I’m Aakash Bajpai
 - 👀 I’m interested in ...
+Game developement
 - 🌱 I’m currently learning ...
+C++
 - 💞️ I’m looking to collaborate on ...
+Unity
-- 📫 How to reach me ...
+- 📫 How to reach me ...phone-no:-+917571899966

 <!---
 Aakash8sonu/Aakash8sonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.